 Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
 Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.

-UK
+UK: Generating trust in the use of ICTs should be deemed a priority, generating guaranteesparticularly regardingnotably for topics such as personal data protection and cyber security is critical.
+Governance and Strengthened Cooperation in Helping developing countries to identify cybersecurity best practice areis another other areas that should be prioritized.

-Access: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+Access: Generating trust in the use of ICTs, such as personal data protection and cyber security is critical.
+Multistakholder governance and strengthened cooperation between all stakeholders in cybersecurity are other areas that should be prioritized.

-CDT: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+CDT: Generating trust in the use of ICTs should be deemed a priority, particularly regarding topics such as personal data protection and cyber security.
+Multistakeholder governance and strengthened cooperation in cybersecurity are other areas that should be prioritized.

 GPD: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+Multistakeholder cooperation in cybersecurity should be prioritized.

-USA: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+USA: Building confidence and security in the use of ICTs should continue as a priority, focusing on enhancing national and regional capacity to address cybersecurity challenges.
+Strengthened Cooperation in cybersecurity between computer incident response teams is another area that should be prioritized.

 Sweden: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+Strengthened multistakeholder cooperation in cybersecurity should be prioritized.

-Russia: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection and cyber security is critical.
-Governance and Strengthened Cooperation in cybersecurity are other areas that should be prioritized.
+Russia: Generating trust in the use of ICTs should be deemed a priority, generating guarantees regarding topics such as personal data protection, privacy, security and robustness of networks is critical.
+Strengthened Cooperation in this topic is other area that should be prioritized.

 Protecting the privacy of ICT and internet users against commercial exploitation and government intrusion.